-DAFF Biosecurity reserves the right to audit the entire phytosanitary system for mangosteen imports from Indonesia, including packing house processing, mandatory methyl bromide fumigation and pre-export inspection and certification.
-DAFF Biosecurity reserves the right to conduct these audits before issuing import permits and at any time during the entire production cycle.
+The phytosanitary system for mangosteen will be audited by DAFF Biosecurity.
+The audit includes export production, packing house processing, mandatory methyl bromide fumigation and pre-export inspection and certification.
+An initial audit will be conducted by DAFF Biosecurity before commencement of exports.
+Audits may then be conducted at the discretion of DAFF Biosecurity during the entire production cycle.